florenthobein/mario-kart-tournament-maker/readme.md

     --rounds NUMBER, -r NUMBER
             Number of rounds of the tournament.
 Default: 3 --players NAME1 NAME2..., -p NAME1 NAME2...
             Names of the players.
-If none provided, will ask for them before starting.
+Without this option, you'll be prompted to provided them.
     --lazy NUMBER, -l NUMBER
-            Creates a new game only with a number of players, default names are attributed.
+            Creates a new game only with a number of players, default names will be attributed.

   status
   Displays the tournament's matches status.